-- (c) it did not, nor was it required to, undertake a 12-month or longer chronic toxicity study on glyphosate after 1991, as referred to in subparagraph 56(b) of the Applicant's Reply; - (d) it did not, nor was it required to, undertake long term animal carcinogenicity studies on any formulated pesticide product, as referred to in subparagraph 56(c) of the Applicant's Reply, and says further that: - the EPA does not require long-term animal carcinogenicity studies to be conducted on formulated glyphosate-containing products; - (ii) component parts of Monsanto Roundup Products, in particular glyphosate and surfactants, have been analysed by the EPA and have been found not to be carcinogenic;
+- (d) it did not, nor was it required to, undertake a 12-month or longer chronic toxicity study on glyphosate after 1991, as referred to in subparagraph 56(b) of the Applicant's Reply; - (e) it did not, nor was it required to, undertake long term animal carcinogenicity studies on any formulated pesticide product, as referred to in subparagraph 56(c) of the Applicant's Reply, and says further that: - prior to September 2000, the EPA did not require long-term animal carcinogenicity studies to be conducted on formulated glyphosatecontaining products; - (ii) component parts of Monsanto Roundup Products, in particular glyphosate and surfactants, have been analysed by the EPA and have been found not to be carcinogenic;

-(1) EPA Second Peer Review of Glyphosate (October 30, 1991) [MAL.001.036.0503].
+- (1) EPA Second Peer Review of Glyphosate (October 30, 1991)[MAL.001.036.0503]. - (2) EPA Reregistration Eligibility Decision (RED) Glyphosate (February 16, 1994) [McNickleProdVolTwentyone00008169]. - (3) 2017 EPA OPP Report [McNickleProdVolThree00017888] at 143-144. - (4) EPA's memorandum regarding Alkyl Amine Polyalkoxylates (surfactants) (April 3, 2009) [McNickleProdVolThree00002181].

-- (2) EPA Reregistration Eligibility Decision (RED) Glyphosate (February 16, 1994) [McNickleProdVolTwentyone00008169]. - (1)(3) 2017 EPA OPP Report [McNickleProdVolThree00017888] at 143-144. - (2)(4) EPA's memorandum regarding Alkyl Amine Polyalkoxylates (surfactants) (April 3, 2009) [McNickleProdVolThree00002181]. - (3)(5) Alkyl Amine Polyalkoxylates; Exemption from the Requirement of a Tolerance, 74 Fed.
+- (5) Alkyl Amine Polyalkoxylates; Exemption from the Requirement of a Tolerance, 74 Fed.
 Reg.
-28616 (June 17, 2009) [McNickleProdVolEight00004576] at 28619- - (iii) long term animal carcinogenicity studies of glyphosate-based formulations would be of no, or very limited, utility in contributing to the state of scientific knowledge concerning the carcinogenic potential of glyphosate or glyphosate-based formulations because: - the most appropriate animals to be used in long term carcinogenicity studies are rodents and such studies typically last for 18 months (in the case of mice) or 24 months (in the case of rats); - (2) administering a glyphosate-based formulation reflecting the limit dose level to rodents over the period of a long-term study would result in severe damage to the gastro-intestinal tract of the rodents, by reason of the surfactant, such that the rodents would in all likelihood die as a consequence before the end of the study such that the study could not be completed; - (3) administering a glyphosate-based formulation reflecting the limit dose level to rodents would require the administration of an excessive volume of test material to the rodents such that their stomachs would likely rupture, causing them to die before the end of the study such that the study could not be completed;
+28616 (June 17, 2009) [McNickleProdVolEight00004576] at 28619- - (iii) long term animal carcinogenicity studies of glyphosate-based formulations would be of no, or very limited, utility in contributing to the state of scientific knowledge concerning the carcinogenic potential of glyphosate or glyphosate-based formulations because: - the most appropriate animals to be used in long term carcinogenicity studies are rodents and such studies typically last for 18 months (in the case of mice) or 24 months (in the case of rats); - (2) administering a glyphosate-based formulation reflecting the limit dose level to rodents over the period of a long-term study would result in severe damage to the gastro-intestinal tract of the rodents, by reason of the surfactant, such that the rodents would in all likelihood die as a consequence before the end of the study such that the study could not be completed; - (3) administering a glyphosate-based formulation reflecting the limit dose level to rodents would require the administration of an excessive volume of test material to the rodents such that their stomachs would likely rupture, causing them to die before the end of the study such that the study could not be completed; - (f) it had, and there was, no reason to consider that epidemiological studies examining a link between glyphosate-based formulations and NHL ought to have been undertaken; - (g) some toxicology studies conducted by IBT in or around 1970 to 1974 in respect of glyphosate were determined to be invalid by the EPA, but: - (i) it denies anything done by Monsanto caused the invalidity; and - (ii) it says further that;